MohammedMojeebBishr/Perfume-store/README.md

+---

 # 🌸 Perfume Store Website

-موقع تعريفي لمتجر عطور بتصميم عصري وفاخر لعرض المنتجات والعلامات التجارية بطريقة جذابة واحترافية.
+An informational website for a perfume store designed with a modern and luxurious style to showcase products and brands in an attractive and professional way.

 ---

-## 📌 نبذة عن المشروع
+## 📌 About the Project

-هذا المشروع عبارة عن **موقع تعريفي لمتجر عطور** تم تصميمه وبرمجته لعرض العطور بطريقة أنيقة تعكس هوية المتجر وتوفر تجربة مستخدم سلسة وراقية.
+This project is an **informational perfume store website** designed and developed to display perfumes in an elegant style that reflects the store’s identity and provides a smooth and premium user experience.

 ---

-## 🎯 أهداف الموقع
+## 🎯 Website Goals

-- التعريف بالمتجر ومنتجاته
-- عرض العطور بطريقة منظمة وجذابة
-- إبراز العلامات التجارية الفاخرة
-- تسهيل تواصل العملاء
-- تصميم متجاوب مع جميع الأجهزة
+* Introduce the store and its products
+* Display perfumes in an organized and attractive way
+* Highlight luxury brands
+* Facilitate customer communication
+* Responsive design for all devices

 ---

-## 💻 التقنيات المستخدمة
+## 💻 Technologies Used

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript

 ---

-## 🌸 أقسام المتجر
+## 🌸 Store Sections

-- عطور رجالية
-- عطور نسائية
-- عطور نيش (Niche Perfumes)
-- عطور شرقية
-- بخور ومعطرات
-- عروض وخصومات
+* Men’s Perfumes
+* Women’s Perfumes
+* Niche Perfumes
+* Oriental Perfumes
+* Incense & Air Fresheners
+* Offers & Discounts

 ---

-## 🎨 المميزات
+## 🎨 Features

-- تصميم فاخر وأنيق مناسب لمتاجر العطور
-- واجهة مستخدم بسيطة وسهلة الاستخدام
-- عرض المنتجات بشكل منظم واحترافي
-- متجاوب مع جميع الأجهزة (Responsive)
-- أداء سريع وتجربة مستخدم سلسة
+* Luxurious and elegant design suitable for perfume stores
+* Simple and user-friendly interface
+* Organized and professional product display
+* Fully responsive design for all devices
+* Fast performance and smooth user experience

 ---

-## 👨‍💻 البرمجة والتصميم
+## 👨‍💻 Development & Design

-**محمد مجيب بشر**
+**Mohammed Mujeeb Bishr**

 ---

-## 📞 التواصل
+## 📞 Contact

-- 📱 +967 772062777
+* 📱 +967 772062777
-- 📱 +967 782807337
+* 📱 +967 782807337

 ---

-## 🚀 طريقة التشغيل
+## 🚀 How to Run

-1. قم بتحميل المشروع
+1. Download the project
-2. افتح ملف `index.html`
+2. Open the `index.html` file
-3. استمتع بتصفح الموقع
+3. Enjoy browsing the website

 ---

-"# Perfume-store"
+# "Perfume-store"